mj-xmr/SolOptXMR/docs/automation.md

 ### p2pool autostart

-As p2pool luckily doesn't require `root` priviledges, you may run it from your user, or even from a special user, if you so desire.
+As p2pool luckily doesn't require `root` privileges, you may run it from your user, or even from a special user, if you so desire.
 In this example we'll call this 2nd user `USR_P2POOL`, but it might remain the same `USR` as before.

 ```bash